sylviemarie/Stalk-Eyed-Fly-Genomics/1) Mitogenome assembly.md

 ## Input data

 - Two options: raw PacBio HiFi reads (-f) or assembled contigs (-c)
-- Reference mitochondrial genome in FASTA or GenBank format
+- Reference mitochondrial genome in FASTA and GenBank format from NCBI
+- Choose other parameters, e.g. number of threads and genetic code

 Reference genome identified using python script provided by MitoHiFi, which identifies and downloads most closely-related reference genome from NCBI.
 For *Teleopsis dalmanni* this was identified as *Loxocera sinica* (i.e. rust fly), for more info refer to the [NCBI website](https://www.ncbi.nlm.nih.gov/nuccore/NC_065368.1).